js-bs/Character/README.md

 most reliable solution for printing text to the screen.

-Lightweight, less than 0kb gzipped and monified!
+Lightweight, less than 0kb, and no dependencies!

 ### Examples :